akidevcat/Magic-Constant/README.md

 # Magic-Constant
-The ancient magic and 'kostyly' both are here.
+The ancient magic and 'kostyly' both is here.